learn-co-curriculum/python-p3-migrations-and-alembic/README.md

 INFO  [alembic.runtime.migration] Running upgrade 6b9cb35ba46e -> 361dae855898, Added Student model
 ```

-Open up `db/migrations_test.db` and you should see two tables:
+Open up `migrations_test.db` and you should see two tables:
 `alembic_version`, which stores the migration ID for the current state of the
 database, and `students`, which contains all of the columns, keys, and
 constraints that we included in our model!